dojo/docs/quickstart/data/usingdatastores/pagination.rst

              }
            }

-           //Callback for if the lookup fails.
-           function fetchFailed(error, request) {
+           // Callback for if the lookup fails. function fetchFailed(error, request) {
              alert("lookup failed.");
            }

-           //Button event to page forward.
+           // Button event to page forward.
            function nextPage() {
-             //If we haven't hit the end of the pages yet, allow for requesting another. if ((currentStart + currentCount) < totalItems ) {
+             // If we haven't hit the end of the pages yet, allow for requesting another. if ((currentStart + currentCount) < totalItems ) {
                request.start += currentCount;
                request = foodStore.fetch(request);
              }
            }

-           //Button event to page back;
+           // Button event to page back;
            function previousPage() {
-             //If we haven't hit the beginning of the pages yet, allow for another shift backwards. if (currentStart > 0) {
+             // If we haven't hit the beginning of the pages yet, allow for another shift backwards. if (currentStart > 0) {
                request.start -= currentCount;
                request = foodStore.fetch(request);
              }
            }

-           //Fetch the data.
+           // Fetch the data.
            request = foodStore.fetch({onBegin: clearOldList, onComplete: gotItems, onError: fetchFailed, start: currentStart, count: currentCount });

-           //Link the click event of the button to driving the fetch. dojo.connect(forward, "onClick", nextPage);
+           // Link the click event of the button to driving the fetch. dojo.connect(forward, "onClick", nextPage);
            dojo.connect(back, "onClick", previousPage);
         }
-        //Set the init function to run when dojo loading and page parsing has completed. dojo.ready(init);
+        // Set the init function to run when dojo loading and page parsing has completed. dojo.ready(init);
     </script>